freeCodeCamp/freeCodeCamp/guide/english/vim/index.md

 The modal part of Vim is what makes it really powerful.
 For a interactive tutorial, please visit [OpenVim](http://www.openvim.com/).
 Here you can try for yourself several of its more powerful features.

+A great way to learn vi for most is as simple as a walkthrough tutorial from the command line.
+For most you can type `vimtutor` and spend ~30 learning the majority of the commands available in vi.

 ## More information

 For more information head to <a href='https://vim.sourceforge.io' target='_blank' rel='nofollow'>Vim's homepage</a>